pytorch/torchtitan/scripts/generate/README.md

 The `test_generate` script provides a straightforward way to validate models, tokenizers, checkpoints, and device compatibility by running a single forward pass.
 This script functions as a sanity check to ensure everything is set up correctly.

-While **torchtitan** focuses on advanced features for distributed pre-training, this tool acts as a lightweight integration test to verify runtime setup.
+While **torchtitan** focuses on advanced features for distributed pre-training, this script acts as a lightweight integration test to verify runtime setup.
 For more extensive inference and generation capabilities, consider tools like [pytorch/torchchat](https://github.com/pytorch/torchchat/).

 ## Purpose and Use Case